MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 a transaction, not the string interface.

 The first class you deal with is TopElemHandler.
-This is a handler for the top element of an XML tree from clixon, what you get from registering with `clixon_beh.add_plugin()`.
-You can descend from this class and override things you might need, like begin, daemon, etc.  Or if it meets your needs, you can use it directly.
+This is a handler for the top element of an XML tree from clixon, what you register with `clixon_beh.add_plugin()`.
+You can derive from this class and override things you might need, like begin, daemon, etc.  Or if it meets your needs, you can use it directly.

 You register a namespace and a map with this.
 You should really register a namespace; this interface isn't really designed to handle a